Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Conclusion

 \section{Conclusion}

 This study benchmarks the performance of iteratively retrained two-dimensional RNN wavefunctions on the TLAHM.
 Because of the ability to iteratively retrain our ans\"{a}tze, we are able to simulate ground states for very large two-dimensional systems with lattice sizes up to $L=30$.
-From these results, we are able to extract estimates of ground-state properties in the thermodynamic limit through finite-size scaling that are in close agreement with values from the literature.
+From these results, we are able to extract estimates of ground-state properties in the thermodynamic limit through finite-size scaling.
+Our thermodynamic limit estimates of the ground-state energy and the squared sublattice magnetization are in close agreement with values from the literature.
 In \Cref{app:comparison} we directly compare our estimated quantities with available reference values.

 Our results show systematic improvement with increased training time, which is controlled by a parameterized training schedule.
 The ability to effectively use this schedule, which hinges on the success of iterative retraining, helps moderate the overall runtime of our simulations.
 Even though our longest simulation required a manageable amount of compute, we required more training steps for larger lattice sizes, i.e., rate $r=0.158$, resulting in longer runtimes than the simulations performed for the square-lattice antiferromagnetic Heisenberg model in Ref.~\cite{moss_leveraging_2025} (where the smallest rate considered was $r=0.25$).
 Even with the increased resource usage, our results for the ground-state properties of the TLAHM are not as accurate as those obtained for the square-lattice, indicating that learning the ground states of the TLAHM is a more challenging optimization task that requires even more compute.
 This increased difficulty is manifest in the V-scores of our variational results for the TLAHM, which are much larger (worse) than those obtained with the same methods for the square-lattice antiferromagnetic Heisenberg model~\cite{moss_leveraging_2025} (see \Cref{app:vscores}).